robmccoll/dfago/README.md

 The top level [dfa] object will include the name of the starting state and a few optional fields described below.
 Destination states must be valid names.
 In a given state, the current input will be matched against each transition until the first match.
-Matches can be exact strings (prefixed with 's:'), regular expression matches (prefixed with 'r:'), or Lua function callse (prefixed with 'f:' and formatted as 'f:function\_name:argument\_string).
+Matches can be exact strings (prefixed with 's:'), regular expression matches (prefixed with 'r:'), or Lua function calls (prefixed with 'f:' and formatted as 'f:function\_name:argument\_string).
 If no match is made, the DFA will remain in the current state by default.
 When all inputs have been consumed, the accept value of the current state is returned.